crunchy-devops/jenkins-pic/README.md

 go to portainer web site and restart the container jenkins-pic_sonar_1

+## Log in in Jenkins
+Log in  as user and password is password

-## As bitnami jenkins is secure so you must recreate the admin user
+## If you lost your password,  jenkins is secure so you must recreate the default user
 Go to jenkins
 Got to portainer and select jenkins-pic_jenkins_1
 edit /bitnami/jenkins/home/config.xml